Fallout 2

-Fallout 2: A Post Nuclear Role Playing Game is a 1998 role-playing video game developed by Black Isle Studios and published by Interplay Productions.
+Fallout 2 (also known as Fallout 2: A Post Nuclear Role Playing Game) is a 1998 role-playing video game developed by Black Isle Studios and published by Interplay Productions.
 It is a sequel to Fallout (1997), featuring similar graphics and game mechanics.
-The game's story takes place in 2241, 80 years after the events of Fallout and 164 years after the atomic war which reduced the vast majority of the world to a nuclear wasteland.
-The player assumes the role of The Chosen One, the grandchild of the first game's protagonist, and undertakes a quest to save their small village on the West Coast of the United States.
+The game's story takes place in 2241, roughly 80 years after the events of Fallout and 164 years after the atomic war which reduced the vast majority of the world to a nuclear wasteland.
+The player assumes the role of the Chosen One, the grandchild of the first game's protagonist, and undertakes a quest to save their small village on the West Coast of the United States.

-Fallout 2 was well received by critics, who praised its gameplay and storyline, and considered it a worthy successor to the original Fallout.
+Fallout 2 was well received by critics, who praised its gameplay and storyline, and considered it a worthy successor to the original Fallout and one of the greatest games of all time.
 Its bugs and limited updates to the formula of the first game attracted criticism.
-In 2008, the game received a direct sequel: Fallout 3, developed by Bethesda Game Studios.
+In 2008, it was followed by a sequel, Fallout 3, developed by Bethesda Game Studios.

 Gameplay

-Fallout 2 is a role-playing open-world video game.
-The player is free to move at will until they enter into combat.
-Combat gives them a number of action points to move, fire, check their equipment, reload and the like.
+Fallout 2 is a role-playing video game.
+The player begins by selecting one of three pre-made characters, or one with player-customized attributes.
+The protagonist, known as the Chosen One, has seven primary statistics that the player can set: strength, perception, endurance, charisma, intelligence, agility, and luck.
+Each statistic may range from one to ten, provided their sum does not exceed 40.
+Two other statistics set during character creation are skills and, optionally, traits.
+All 18 skills are learned abilities, their effectiveness determined by a percentage value.
+Their initial effectivenesses are determined by the primary statistics, but three can be tagged and given a 20% boost.
+Traits are character qualities with both a positive and negative effect; the player can pick up to two from a list of sixteen.
+During gameplay, the player can gather experience points through various actions.
+For gathering experience points, the player will level up and may increase their skills by a set number of points.
+Every three (or four with the Skilled trait) levels, the player can optionally grant themselves a special ability, or perk.
+There are 69 perks (plus ten "special" perks which can only be obtained through specific means), and each has prerequisites that must be met.
+For example, "Pickpocket", which makes it much easier to steal from people by removing the debuffs from pickpocketing them in their line of sight and from stealing larger items, requires the player to be level fifteen, have an agility of eight, and have a steal skill of 80%.